Fran Lebowitz: Politics

 Lebowitz has been critical of many other politicians.
 She has expressed antipathy for Bill Clinton for moving the Democratic Party to the right, saying, "to me he seemed like a Republican...when he signed that welfare bill I went insane.
 He was a successful moderate Republican president."
 Lebowitz has spoken of her dislike for Bernie Sanders, calling him at one point "an unbelievably irritating, narcissistic old man" who took votes away from her candidate of choice, Hillary Clinton.
 She often describes Ronald Reagan as "the template for the stupid President," saying that "before Reagan there was no idea the president could be stupid."

 Lebowitz has said she believes the Second Amendment has been misinterpreted, and guarantees individuals the right not to bear arms but rather to form militias.
 Of the gun rights debate, she has said:

-In May 2019, Lebowitz said on Real Time with Bill Maher that Trump should suffer the same fate as Jamal Khashoggi, the Washington Post columnist the CIA believes was tortured and murdered on orders from Saudi Crown Prince Mohammed bin Salman.
-Lebowitz walked back her comments later in the same program.
+In May 2019, Lebowitz jokingly suggested on Real Time with Bill Maher that Trump should suffer the same fate as Jamal Khashoggi, The Washington Post columnist who the CIA and multiple other intelligence agencies believe was tortured and assassinated by Saudi operatives on Saudi Crown Prince Mohammed bin Salman's orders.
+She walked back her comments later in the program.

 Personal life

 Lebowitz is open about her personal life and is a lesbian.
 She has spoken about having difficulty with romantic relationships.
 In 2016, she said, "I'm the world's greatest daughter.
 I'm a great relative.
 I believe I'm a great friend.
 I'm a horrible girlfriend.
 I always was."

 Lebowitz was a close, longtime friend of Toni Morrison.

-Lebowitz is "famously resistant to technology".
-She has no cellphone, computer, or typewriter.
+She is "famously resistant to technology", having no cellphone, computer, or typewriter.

+Lebowitz is blind in her right eye, a condition she was born with.